Palliveettil Chandy: Background

+At this point of time, Rome intervened and Carmelite missionaries were sent to win the Thomas Christians back.
+Carmelites could convince the majority that the local church needs bishops and the consecration of the Archdeacon Thomas was claimed to be invalid as the consecration was conducted not by any bishop, but by twelve priests.
+Many leaders of the community rejoined the missionaries and later, due to political reasons.

 Early life and ordination

-He belonged to the Palliveettil house of Pakalomattam family at Muttuchira.
-The Palliveettil building of Parambrem Kara existed there till two centuries back.
-Palliveettil Kuriakose married into Kudukkasserry and the son born to the couple later became the Bishop.
+He belonged to the Parambil house of Pakalomattam family at Muttuchira.
+Parambil Kuriakose married into Kudukkasserry and the son born to the couple later became the Bishop.
 "Alexander De Campo" is a Portuguese designation translated as "Alexander of the field" originating from "Parambil Chandy" in vernacular Malayalam.
-He was Vicar of Kuravilangad Parish and later had Kuravilangad as his headquarters.
+He was vicar of Kuravilangad Parish and later had Kuravilangad as his headquarters.

 He was a native of Muttuchira parish, in the present central Kerala.
 As a priest his original name was Father Parambil Chandy.
 He was consecrated Titular Bishop of Megara in Achala and Vicar Apostolic and Administrator of the Archbishopric of Cranganore on 31 January 1663, at Kaduthuruthy.
-He celebrated his first pontifical mass at Muttuchira Church.
+He celebrated his first pontifical Mass at Muttuchira Church.
 His appointment followed representations for the appointment of native Indians as bishops following the split in the church on account of the Coonan Cross Oath.
 His official title was Metropolitan and Gate of All India.

+Episcopacy

+Parambil Chandy was appointed as a bishop when the community was divided under the Portuguese Padroado and his cousin, Thoma I, who was the then leader of the Puthenkūttukar.
+At first, Chandy was the counsellor of Thoma I. He had an instrumental role in the episcopal ascension of Thoma I. According to Portuguese and Jesuit reports, Chandy had defected with Thoma I against Francis Garcia, the Archbishop of Cranganore.

+There was a plan to appoint Archdeacon Giwargis of Christ by Abraham of Angamaly (1568–1597) as Metropolitan of India.
+Thus Giwargis should have become, according to the plans of Abraham and supported by the Jesuits, the first indigenous Chaldaean metropolitan of the Saint Thomas Christians.
+However, from the last letter of Abraham, where he requests the Pope to confirm the archdeacon's election as Bishop of Palayur and his successor, is dated 13 January 1584, while from another letter of the same Abraham we learn that the would-be archdeacon died before his consecration.

+Chandy had an instrumental role in claiming eighty-four churches onto the Catholic side after the Coonan Cross Oath.
+After his death from 1678 till 1783 there were no native bishops in the Catholic faction of Saint Thomas Christians known as the Pazhayakūr.
+In 1665, Gregorios Abdal Jaleel, said to be a delegate of the Patriarch of Antioch (of the Syriac Orthodox Church), regularized the consecration of Thoma, who would form the West Syriac oriented Malankara Church.